Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Fix user ID association with jobs
 - ✅ Image accessibility and error handling improved in Animation and Video services
 - ✅ Job service updated with metadata-based configuration
-- ✅✅anding page modernization completed
+- ✅ Landing page modernization completed
   - ✅ Modern hero section with auto-rotating carousel
   - ✅ Responsive layout and animations
   - ✅ How It Works section with process steps